Today’s Wonder of the Day was inspired by Leila. Leila Wonders, “why do fashions change over time” Thanks for WONDERing with us, Leila!

 Do you pick out the clothes you wear to school each day?
 When you’re deciding what to wear, what do you think about?
 What things are important to you?

-Who decided that blue jeans and t-shirts are “cool” for kids to wear today?
+Who decided that blue jeans and T-shirts are “cool” for kids to wear today?
 Who designs the clothes you see for sale in stores?
 All of these questions revolve around the world of fashion.

 The stars of popular culture don’t remain stars by doing the same things over and over again.
 Instead, they’re always searching for a new angle to maintain their popularity.
 Often these new angles come in the form of new clothing or hairstyles.

 For years, clothes have been used to separate people into groups.
-Even today, brand-name clothing that is more expensive than other types of clothing can be used by some people to distinguish themselves from others.
-Unfortunately, this can often have the effect of distancing certain groups from others.
+Even today, expensive brand-name clothing is sometimes used by people to distinguish themselves from others.
+Unfortunately, this can often have the effect of ostracizing certain groups.

-Don’t forget that it’s always OK to develop your own sense of style that is unique and separate from what the fashion world dictates!
+Don’t forget that it’s always okay to develop your own sense of style.
+You can be unique and separate from others in the fashion world.
 Stay true to yourself and let your personality—not your clothes—speak for who you are!